-Effective January 1, 1992, upon filing of the complaint in an arbitration case, which must clearly identify the action as an arbitration matter, the Circuit Clerk shall set a return date for the summons not less than 21 days nor more than 40 days after filing, returnable before the supervising judge for arbitration.
-The summons shall require the plaintiff or the representative of the plaintiff and all defendants or their representatives to appear at the time and place indicated.
+Effective April 20, 2023, upon filing of the complaint in an arbitration case, which must clearly identify the action as an arbitration matter, the Circuit Clerk shall set a return date for the summons not less than 40 days nor more than 61 days after filing, returnable before the supervising judge for arbitration.
+The summons shall require the plaintiff or the representative of the plaintiff and all defendants or their representatives to appear, either in person or remotely, at the time and place indicated.
 The complaint and summonses shall state in upper case letters on the upper right-hand corner "THIS IS AN ARBITRATION CASE."